thesherifsamir/hackSherifmoney/README.md

-# hermezCS

-Hermez is a decentralised zk-rollup focused on scaling payments and token transfers on top of Ethereum.
+A decentralised zk-rollup focused on scaling payments and token transfers on top of Ethereum.

-HermezCS is a dotnet core C# SDK which allows a dotnet core C# application to integrate with the Hermez Network API.
+It is a dotnet core C# SDK which allows a dotnet core C# application to integrate with the Hermez Network API.

 The Hermez Network API is the layer that allows 3rd party apps and services to interface with the coordinator to explore, monitor and use the layer two features of the Hermez rollup.